Wivik/vinyl-records-collection-theme/README.md

 Vinyl Records Collection Theme is [licensed under MIT](LICENSE).

+Pictures in the `sample/` folder are from https://www.publicdomainpictures.net

 ## Maintenance and contribution

 This theme is maintained by Seb, the original author.